Laurence Edwards

-Laurence Edwards is a British sculptor best known for experimenting with a lost wax casting process to creat Bronze statues.
-Edwards is represented by the gallery Messums Wiltshire.
+Laurence Edwards (born 1967 in Suffolk) is a British sculptor, best known for experimenting with a lost wax casting process to create Bronze statues.
+Edwards’ works are stored in an art gallery in Wiltshire.

 Career

 Edwards began his training at Lowestoft Art College before going to Canterbury College of Art, a sculpture department heavily involved in steel formalism where Antony Caro was a frequent visiting tutor.
 He later attended a post-graduate course at the Royal College of Art, where he studied bronze casting and sculpture.
-Edwards credits Tissa Ranasinghe as a crucial influence, who helped to break down the mental process of his work, resulting in a fusion of process and the creative act.
-Eduardo Paollozzi, whose work he cast, would also prove influential.
+Edwards credits Tissa Ranasinghe as a crucial influence, who helped to break down the mental process of his work, resulting in a fusion of process and creative act.